mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 Spectrum and Detector
 ---------------------

-In Mantid the terms spectrum and detector are used interchangeably at times, leading to unnecessary confusion.
+In Mantid the terms spectrum and detector are used interchangeably at times, leading to confusion.
 In particular, it is sometimes assumed that there is a 1:1 correspondence between spectra and detectors.
 It is important to clearly distinguish between a spectrum and a detector, especially in the context of MPI support.
 We may define the terms as follows: